Clicky

 2. Eschatological Wrath

-The His wrath will be unleashed at the end times when the whole Earth will be engulfed in fury from the Lamb on the Day of the Lord.
-Revelation 6:16-17 states, “And said to the mountains and rocks, Fall on us, and hide us from the face of him that sitteth on the throne, and from the wrath of the Lamb: For the great day of his wrath is come; and who shall be able to stand?”
+His wrath will be unleashed at the end times when the whole earth will be engulfed in the fury of the Lamb on the Day of the Lord.
+Revelation 6:16–17 states, “And said to the mountains and rocks, Fall on us, and hide us from the face of him that sitteth on the throne, and from the wrath of the Lamb: For the great day of his wrath is come, and who shall be able to stand?”

 3. Abandonment Wrath